nils-mathieu/piscine-rust/module-02.md

 A program is simply an ordered list of instructions.
 It executes those instructions in order, starting from the first one in the list.
 The `NanoCpu` type have to implement an associated method to execute a specific program.
 The function ends as soon as the instruction index reaches the end of the instruction list.
-You should also add a `new` function to easily create new instances of the type.
+You may also add a `new` function to easily create new instances of the type.

 ```rust